TOC Home back

 This is a so-called cosmological page.
 For general information about cosmological pages see here.

-The page is basically square and has an additional fold.
+The page is wider than normal - basically square - and has an additional fold.

 Illustration(s)

 This large circular drawing has a ring of text on the outside and a T-O map in the centre.
-There are eight bands with lines of writing inside, spiralling in from the outside circle to the T-O map.
+There are eight bands contining lines of writing, spiralling in from the outside circle to the T-O map.
 Approximately halfway between the T-O map and the large circle is a boundary drawn as a wavy line, also known as 'nebuly' or 'Wolkenband'.
 The area between the T-O map and this boundary is painted blue and has a number of stars painted yellow.

 Text